civictheme/monorepo-drupal/docroot/themes/contrib/civic/civic-library/docs/components.md

 ### Key architecture concept

-Twig components created with the civic design system are designed to be CMS-agnostic.
+Twig components created with the Civic design system are designed to be CMS-agnostic.
 That is they can be used by any application that can use twig templates.
 We do not include drupalisms in our component library and we recommend keeping this practice with child themes to increase the resusability of components.